tgwisdom/silver-telegram/README.md

 # silver-telegram

 solo CRUD operation

-### This app will imploy the use of various packages.
+### This app will imploy the use of various packages

 <p> use the command npm i in your terminal</p>
 <p> then type all of these in one line afterwards </p>
   <li>nodemon</li>